Fantastica (1980 film)

-Fantastica is a 1980 French-Canadian musical film directed by Gilles Carle.
+Fantastica is a 1980 French-Canadian musical film written and directed by Gilles Carle.
 It was entered into the 1980 Cannes Film Festival.
 An English-language dialogue dubbed version of the film was broadcast on Superchannel, a pay-TV channel in western Canada in the early 1980s.

 Cast

 Soundtrack album

 Released in 1980 by Acapella Beaubec Musique, the album's catalogue number is AC-108.
 The French pressing's catalogue number is RSL-1085.
 All songs composed by Lewis Furey, and arranged by John Lissauer.
 The album is produced by Lewis Furey and John Lissauer.
 The lyrics were printed on the inner sleeve.
 The album was reissued in 2005 on CD by Mantra Records (Mantra 020 WM 330) in France only.